2016 Brazilian Grand Prix

 Winner of the previous year's race Nico Rosberg entered the round with a 19-point lead over his teammate Lewis Hamilton in the World Drivers' Championship.
 Their team, Mercedes, had already clinched the World Constructors' Championship, holding a lead of two hundred and fifty-two points over Red Bull Racing, with third place Scuderia Ferrari another sixty-two points behind.
 Hamilton took pole position and won the race from Rosberg to take the championship to the final round in Abu Dhabi.
 Max Verstappen finished third, having dropped to 16th after a pit stop with 16 laps to go.
-In the process, he became the youngest driver to set the fastest lap of a Grand Prix, a record which has since been broken by Andrea Kimi Antonelli at the 2025 Japanese Grand Prix.
+In the process, he became the youngest driver at the time to set the fastest lap of a Grand Prix, a record which has since been broken by Kimi Antonelli at the 2025 Japanese Grand Prix.